Climate Leadership and Energy Awareness Program

-Since 2009, we have conducted the Climate Leadership and Energy Awareness Program (Climate LEAP), a student science enrichment program designed to engage high school students in interdisciplinary, hands-on and minds-on science and mathematics activities and in the development of science communication and leadership skills.
-The program, developed in conjunction with the Morehead Planetarium and Science Center (MPSC) and with support from the Burroughs Wellcome Fund has to date engaged 168 rising 9th-12th grade students from Durham and Orange counties.
+Since 2009, the Climate Leadership and Energy Awareness Program (Climate LEAP) has engaged approximately 200 rising 9th-12th grade students from Durham and Orange counties.
+During this program students engage with scientists and educators and conduct hands-on and minds-on science and mathematics activities to examine the interconnected topics of climate and energy as well as the current and emerging solutions designed to promote a sustainable future.
+The program is administered in conjunction with the Morehead Planetarium and Science Center (MPSC) with support from the Burroughs Wellcome Fund.
 Climate LEAP is conducted in partnership with the Alliance for Climate Education and the UNC Department of Physics and Astronomy.

 The goals of Climate LEAP are to:

-- provide an opportunity for students to communicate their knowledge to others.
+- Provide an opportunity for students to communicate their scientific knowledge to others through completion of community outreach project.

-Students participate in a free one-week, non-residential Summer Institute on the campus of UNC-Chapel Hill and multiple Saturday Academies during the school year.
-In addition, students are invited to conduct a community outreach project.
+Students participate in a free one-week, non-residential Summer Institute on the campus of UNC-Chapel Hill and at least four academic year follow-up activities to be held on Saturdays and during teacher workdays or early release days.
+In addition, students are invited to conduct a community outreach project to develop their leadership and science communication skills.

 Dana Haine, Program Director